MaridProject/typedmap/README.md

 # Use cases

-## As a replacement for sparsed classes with a high probability of uninitialized fields
+## As a replacement for sparsed data structures with a high probability of uninitialized fields

 ## As a replacement for EnumMap with typed keys